NightingaleX03/board-game-cafe/README.md

 *Thank you for stopping by!
 Are you wondering what this is? well great question!<br>* *This is Sip & Play boardgame cafe webpage designed during the Codedex Summer Hackathon!<br>*

+The deployment site doesn't work at the current moment however we've provided our READ.md file with the images from our site.

 ### :computer:	Sip & Play boardgame website is built with:
 - ![alt_text](https://img.shields.io/badge/REACT-dcecd4)
 - ![alt_text](https://img.shields.io/badge/BootStrap-dcecd4)